tfachada/thesist/src/layout.typ

     after-refs.update(true)
   }

-  // Set heading style for chapters/appendices, using the state variable show heading.where(level: 1): it => {
+  // Set heading style for chapters/appendices, using the appendix state variable show heading.where(level: 1): it => {
     if no-pagebreaks == false {
       pagebreak(to: "odd", weak: true)